dumarchie/raku-pfds/README.md

     role Series does Iterable {}

-    my class Node does Series {}
+    class Series::Node does Series {}

-    my class Stream does Series {}
+    class Stream does Series {}

 Module `PFDS` provides one of the most fundamental purely functional data types: immutable, potentially lazy **linked lists**.
 Linked lists don't support the efficient positional access that may be expected from Raku lists, hence this library calls them `Series`.

-A proper series is represented by a `Node` that links an immutable *value*, the `.head` of the series, to the series with the rest of the values.
-The last node of a series is linked to the empty series, the only `Series` evaluating to `False` in Boolean context.
+A proper series is represented by a `Series::Node` that links an immutable *value*, the `.head` of the series, to the series with the rest of the values.
+The last node of a series is linked to the empty series, the only `Series` which evaluates to `False` in Boolean context.

 A lazily evaluated, potentially infinite series is called a `Stream`.
-A stream may be called explicitly to obtain a `Node` or the empty series.
-Calling a method like `.Bool`, `.head` or `.skip` implicitly reifies the stream head.
+A stream may be called explicitly to obtain a `Series::Node` or the empty series.
+Calling a method like `.Bool`, `.head` or `.skip` implicitly reifies the head of the stream.

 EXPORTS
 =======